The Chicago Defender: Sengstacke era

 Abbott took a special interest in his nephew, John H. Sengstacke (1912–1997), paying for his education and grooming him to take over the Defender, which he did in 1940 after working with his uncle for several years.
 He urged integration of the armed forces.
 In 1948, he was appointed by President Harry S. Truman to the commission to study this proposal and plan the process, which was initiated by the military in 1949.

 Sengstacke also brought together for the first time major black newspaper publishers and created the National Negro Publishers Association, later renamed the National Newspaper Publishers Association (NNPA).
 Two days following the associations first meeting in Chicago, Abbott died.
 In the early 21st century, the NNPA consists of more than 200 member black newspapers.

 One of Sengstacke's most striking accomplishments occurred on February 6, 1956, when the Defender became a daily newspaper and changed its name to the Chicago Daily Defender, the nation's second black daily newspaper.
 It immediately became the largest black-owned daily in the nation.
 It published as a daily until 2003, when new owners returned the Defender to a weekly publication schedule.
 The Defender was one of only three African American dailies in the United States; the other two are the Atlanta Daily World, the first black newspaper founded as a daily in 1928, and the New York Daily Challenge, founded in 1971.
 In 1965, Sengstacke created a chain of newspapers, which also included the Pittsburgh Courier, the Memphis Tri-State Defender, and the Michigan Chronicle.

-In a 1967 editorial, the Defender decried anti-Semitism in the community, reminding readers of the role of Jews in the civil rights movement.
+In a 1967 editorial, the Defender decried antisemitism in the community, reminding readers of the role of Jews in the civil rights movement.
 "These powerful voices," the Defender wrote, "which have been lifted on behalf of the Negro peoples' cause, should not be forgotten when resolutions are passed by the black power hierarchy.
 Jews and Negroes have problems in common.
 They can ill-afford to be at one another's throats."